Our Inclusion Mission

 Governance & Commitments

-We established a Global Inclusion & Diversity Council that draws perspectives from across the organization and develops strategies that embed inclusion and diversity across the company in support of these aspirations.
-Chaired by Daniel O'Day, Chairman and Chief Executive Officer, the Council is responsible for governance, tracking progress and helping advance our culture of inclusion.
-The Council includes members of the Gilead leadership team, employee resource group chairs and executive sponsors.
+We established an inclusion council that draws perspectives from across the organization and develops strategies to support our efforts to become a more inclusive organization.
+The council is responsible for governance and helping advance our culture of inclusion.
+The council includes members of the Gilead leadership team, employee resource group chairs and executive sponsors.

 Our internal and external commitments are outlined below.

 People leaders are integral to building and maintaining an inclusive culture.
 It is imperative for people leaders to set and uphold expectations for how we engage together.
 To support people leaders in this work, we invest in building the mindsets and skillsets needed to practice and model inclusive behaviors and to hold others accountable.
-We are actively working to create and implement targeted practices for people leaders that are tied to performance measures, including:
+We are actively working to create and implement targeted practices for people leaders, including:

-- Investing in development and internal and external leadership programs and other impactful programs
+- Investing in development through robust internal and external leadership programs, skills‑building opportunities and other impactful professional development initiatives

 -